Tracy walking into Thornbury Castle

 Hever Castle – Kent

 Within easy reach of London, the majestic Hever Castle is located in Kent.
-Constructed in the 13th century, it’s one of the best castle hotels for history lovers; it has the claim to fame of having been the childhood home of Anne Boleyn, one of Henry VIII’s ill-fated wives.
+Dating back to the 13th century, it is one of the best castle hotels for history lovers; it has the claim to fame of having been the childhood home of Anne Boleyn, one of Henry VIII’s ill-fated wives.

-Later, it was owned by another of the notorious king’s wives: Anne of Cleves.
-The regal associations are strong!
+Later, it was owned by another of the king’s wives, Anne of Cleves.
+The regal associations are strong.

-Visitors can admire antique furnishings, Tudor paintings, instruments of torture, and a number of Anne Boleyn’s personal items.
-The expansive grounds include a maze, an Italianate garden, a kids’ adventure playground, and a lake.
+Visitors can admire antique furnishings, Tudor paintings and one of the finest collections of Tudor portraits outside the National Portrait Gallery.
+The expansive grounds include a maze, an Italianate garden, a children’s adventure playground and a lake.

-Parts of the castle have been changed into luxurious accommodations.
-You’ll definitely feel like royalty when you stay in the elegant B&B, housed in the Astor Wing and Anne Boleyn Wing.
-The Edwardian wings were built in a handsome Tudor style and are filled with striking features.
+You will feel like royalty when you stay in the luxury bed and breakfast, housed in the Astor Wing and Anne Boleyn Wing.
+The Edwardian wings were built in a handsome Tudor style and are filled with striking features, and there is now an on-site restaurant, Eden, and a bar for guests too.
+Tickets to the castle and gardens are included with every stay.

 192976492

-Located in Cumbria’s village of Brough, Augill Castle enjoys a splendidly scenic location between the Yorkshire Dales and North Pennines Area of Outstanding Natural Beauty.
-It has a really cool story too, having been built in the 1840s by a ridiculously wealthy man who wanted to make his younger brother jealous!
+Located in Cumbria’s village of Brough, Augill Castle enjoys a scenic location between the Yorkshire Dales and the North Pennines Area of Outstanding Natural Beauty.
+It has a good story too, having been built in the 1840s by a wealthy man who wanted to make his younger brother jealous.

-The Victorian-style folly, complete with turrets, towers, and ornate windows, was used as a weekend retreat before eventually falling into disrepair.
-Since rejuvenated to showcase its full splendour, the stunning castle is now a luxurious hotel.
+The Victorian-style folly, complete with turrets, towers and ornate windows, was used as a weekend retreat before eventually falling into disrepair.
+Since restored to its full splendour, the castle is now a family-run luxury hotel with a wonderfully relaxed, home-from-home feel.

 Click to book your stay at Augill Castle

-Click to book your stay at Pentillie Castle and Estate
+Click to book your stay at Lumley Castle

-The statuesque Cave Castle is nestled in verdant woodland in East Yorkshire.
-The estate sprawls across 150 acres, with an 18-hole golf course, gourmet restaurant, health club, and spa.
+The statuesque Cave Castle sits in verdant woodland in East Yorkshire.
+The turreted, castle-style manor house was largely built in 1875 and sits in a 150-acre estate, with an 18-hole golf course, restaurants, a health club and a spa.

-One of the best castle hotels for relaxation, you can spend long days exploring the stunning Yorkshire Wolds before luxuriating in the spa.
-From hair and beauty treatments, massages, and facials to the steam room, Jacuzzi, and heated pool, there are plenty of opportunities for some TLC.
+One of the best castle hotels for relaxation, you can spend long days exploring the Yorkshire Wolds before unwinding in the spa.
+From hair and beauty treatments, massages and facials to the steam room, jacuzzi and heated pool, there are plenty of opportunities for some downtime.

 Click to book your stay at Cave Castle

-It’s had many uses over the years, including as a WWII POW camp and a boarding school, and has even hosted royalty; King James VI of Scotland stayed here in 1603.
+It has had many uses over the years, including as a Second World War POW camp and a girls’ boarding school, and has even hosted royalty; King James VI of Scotland stayed here in 1603.

-Transformed into an elegant hotel in the early 1980s, the hotel has gorgeous rooms throughout the actual castle and in an annexe.
-Some of the castle rooms boast original features and, if you’re looking for a truly memorable stay, you can even book the King James Suite where the Scottish king rested hundreds of years ago.
+Transformed into a hotel in the early 1980s, it has around 32 rooms throughout the castle itself and in an annexe, set in 18 acres of lawns and woodland.
+Some of the castle rooms have original features and, if you are looking for a truly memorable stay, you can even book the King James Suite.

 Click to book your stay at Walworth Castle